SupercoolPayloadGuy/drawing_circles/readme.md

 - Arrow keys or `W/A/S/D` — adjust level and point count in the UI
 - Mouse wheel — zoom
 - Click & drag — pan
+- After the animation finishes, use the on-screen export buttons to save SVG or PNG output.

 If you modify settings in `config.py` those changes will affect the behaviour of `main.py`.